mulesoft-assets/template-munit-testing-scatter-gather/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both, that must be made in order for all to run smoothly.
+**Failling to do so could lead to unexpected behavior of the template.**

+Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.

+## Disclaimer

+This Anypoint template uses a few private Maven dependencies in oder to work.
+If you intend to run this template with Maven support, please continue reading.

+You will find that there are three dependencies in the pom.xml file that begin with the following group id:
+	**com.sap.conn.jco**
+These dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
+You need to replace them with "provided" scope and copy the libraries into the build path.

 ## SAP Considerations <a name="sapconsiderations"/>